-This is the recipe to use up all of your Thanksgiving or Christmas turkey dinner leftovers!
-A creamy base loaded with turkey and vegetables, topped with mashed potatoes — the perfect comfort food!
+This Creamy Turkey Shepherd’s Pie is the best way to use up all your holiday dinner leftovers.
+It’s loaded with turkey and veggies, then topped with mashed potatoes.
+The perfect comfort food!

 You know what I love?
 Leftovers.

 But I think we can all agree that the best day for leftovers is the day after Thanksgiving.
 And one of my favorite past times is dreaming up ways to use them.

 I mean, it’s kind of brilliant right?
 Toss in pretty much everything you’ve got from your holiday dinner (turkey, gravy, veggies, potatoes), then throw it in the oven to warm it up and your delicious dinner is ready to go.